GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/has_kernel/index.md

    **Parameters:**

-   **Returns:** True if the SYCL kernel function defined by the type kernelT is an available kernel, either within the encapsulated cl_program (if this SYCL program is an OpenCL program), or on the host, otherwise false.
+   **Returns:** kernelTTypename specifying the name of the kernel to be returned.
+True if the SYCL kernel function defined by the type kernelT is an available kernel, either within the encapsulated cl_program (if this SYCL program is an OpenCL program), or on the host, otherwise false.

 ---